squiggle-lang/squiggle-lang.org/why/index.md

 errors where the incorrect call occurs.

 The JavaScript keyword `this` is really a pain.
-Just look at all the [Stack Overflow results][so_js_this].
-It's such a common pain point that there's a pattern of [var self = this][var_self_eq_this] to work around it nesting and callback issues.
+Just look at all the [Stack Overflow results][1].
+It's such a common pain point that there's a pattern of [var self = this][2] to work around it nesting and callback issues.
 It's also hard to tell up front of a function uses `this` at all.
 You could even accidentally use when copy/pasting code.
 Because of this, Squiggle makes JavaScript's `this` into a named parameter like any other:

 ```squiggle
 let lorenzo = {